John E. Lawler - Town Supervisor

 The Town of Waterford becomes the First Agency in New York to Use “Location-Based” Smartphone App, ping4alerts!, to Deliver Highly-Targeted Public Safety Alerts to Residents and Visitors.
 The Town of Waterford Police Department announced today that it has deployed Ping4 Inc’s Hyperlocal Citizens Alerts app, ping4alerts!, to instantly notify citizens of public safety concerns.
 “Using Ping4’s alerts technology, we are able to notify people within our jurisdiction be they local residents or part of a seasonal influx of transient populations of visitors from outside our region of immediate dangers and emergencies, and enlist their help when needed,

-Scroll down to the Town of Waterford link and press the enter key and you will have access to the entire Tentative Roll.
+Scroll down and click on the 2017 Final Roll link, and then scroll down and click on the Town of Waterford link and you will have access to the entire Final Roll.

 To find a particular property, owner, or address, use the “Find” box.